Cagatayisil/Virtual-Gram-staining-of-bacteria-using-CGANs/README.md

 # Virtual Gram staining of label-free bacteria using CGANs
- Test code to run the trained virtual Gram staining model
+ Test code to run the trained virtual Gram staining model.

 This repository contains the test code and trained checkpoints of [Virtual Gram staining of label-free bacteria using darkfield microscopy and deep learning](https://arxiv.org/abs/2407.12337).